gakkmediabd/IbadatSDK-iOS/README.md

 ## License

 IbadatSDK-iOS is available under the MIT license.
-See the LICENSE file for more info.s
+See the LICENSE file for more info